Microbiotix’s new antibiotic targets the trans-translation pathway of the multidrug-resistant bacterium Neisseria gonorrhoeae

 Terry Bowlin, Ph.D., President & CEO, firstname.lastname@example.org

 Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global non-profit partnership dedicated to accelerating early development antibacterial R&D to address the rising global threat of drug-resistant bacteria.
-CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) in the US Department of Health and Human Services , the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR) in the US Department of Health and Human Services , the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
 CARB-X is investing up to $500 million from 2016-2021 to support the development of innovative antibiotics and other therapeutics, vaccines, and rapid diagnostics .
 CARB-X supports the world’s largest and most innovative pipeline of preclinical products against drug-resistant infections.
 CARB-X is headquartered at Boston University School of Law. https://carb-x.org/.
 Twitter @CARB_X.

 Microbiotix is a Worcester, MA-based clinical-stage biopharmaceutical company focused on the discovery and development of novel treatments that target serious infectious diseases.
 Microbiotix’s lead product candidate, MBX-400, a novel, potent nucleoside analog inhibitor, has completed Phase 1 clinical studies for cytomegalovirus-related infections in transplant recipients.
 An ophthalmic formulation of MBX-400 is in preclinical development as a first-in-class antiviral for adenoviral conjunctivitis. www.microbiotix.com